ayesha189/24-Tiles-Console-based-Game/README.md

 ---

 ### 📝 Important Notes
-- Ensure `tilegame.txt` is in the same directory as your executable
+- Ensure `candycrush.txt` is in the same directory as your executable
 - The game requires a Windows environment due to platform-specific libraries
 - For the best experience, run in a full-screen console window

 ---

 ## 🎮 How to Play